Big Tech is paying millions to train teachers on AI, in a push to bring chatbots into classrooms

 “There is no one else who is helping us with this.
 That’s why we felt we needed to work with the largest corporations in the world,” Weingarten said.
 “We went to them — they didn’t come to us.”

-Weingarten first met with Microsoft CEO Brad Smith in 2023 to discuss a partnership.
+Weingarten first met with Microsoft President and Vice Chairman Brad Smith in 2023 to discuss a partnership.
 She later reached out to OpenAI to pursue an “agnostic” approach that means any company's AI tools could be used in a training session.

 Under the arrangement announced in July, Microsoft is contributing $12.5 million to AFT over five years.
 OpenAI is providing $8 million in funding and $2 million in technical resources, and Anthropic has offered $500,000.